 It’s not just a case that WAHOO do X and Garmin also do X, the comparison really needs to be about HOW Garmin and WAHOO do X differently.
 So a key issue is usability and that makes it hard to do fair and easy comparisons.
 That’s because the Garmin user has the Garmin+X mindset on how things should work (because they are used to it).
 How do you show “how X is done” on a simple feature comparison table?

 to highlight the previous point, I was going to use a pretentious metaphor about how difficult it would be to say why Modilgliani (artist) was better than Miro (another artist) but I thought better of it 😉

 One of my day-jobettes is creatively based and if I was wearing that particular hat I would definitely say that WAHOO have re-invented the cycling computer.
 OK they did it two years ago.
 I like to take my time 😉

-Apparently Apple have started making phones too.
+Apparently Apple has started making phones too.

 This content is not sponsored.
 It’s mostly me behind the labour of love which is this site and I appreciate everyone who follows, subscribes or Buys Me A Coffee ❤️ Alternatively please buy the reviewed product from my partners at their regular price.
 Thank you!
 FTC: Affiliate Disclosure: Links may pay commission.
 As an Amazon Associate, I earn from qualifying purchases.